 Why Crisis Centers Need Your Help

-The Lifeline’s crisis center hotline service have been shown by research to be effective, life-saving safety nets for those in mental health crisis.
-While the Lifeline is a national program, the funds that sustain our network’s crisis centers come from state and local funders.
-Many of our network’s centers are struggling to find enough funding and resources to operate and grow.
+The National Suicide Prevention Lifeline is an effective, life-saving safety net for those experiencing mental health crisis, as shown by research.
+Although the Lifeline is a national program, the funds that sustain the network’s crisis centers come from state and local contributors.
+Many of the crisis centers in our network require more funding and resources in order to continue operating and growing.

 How To Support a Crisis Center

 Interested in donating to your local crisis center directly?
 Go to their web site or contact your nearest Lifeline crisis center directly and see how you can contribute.